civican/legisinfo/44-1/bills/C-19/bill_text.md

 prevent an officer from issuing a visa or other document to a foreign national invited in respect of an established category if the foreign national is not in fact eligible to be a member of that category;

-require that the annual report to Parliament on the operation of that Act include a description of any instructions that establish a category of foreign nationals, the economic goal sought to be supported in establishing the category and the number of foreign nationals invited to make an application for permanent residence in respect of the category;
+require that the annual report to Parliament on the operation of that Act include a description of any instructions that establish a category of foreign nationals, the economic goal sought to be supported in establishing the category and the number of foreign nationals invited to make an application for permanent residence in respect of the category; and

-authorize that Minister to give instructions respecting the class of permanent residents in respect of which a foreign national must apply after being issued an invitation, if the foreign national is eligible to be a member of more than one class; and
+authorize that Minister to give instructions respecting the class of permanent residents in respect of which a foreign national must apply after being issued an invitation, if the foreign national is eligible to be a member of more than one class.

-provide that the `Service Fees Act` does not, retroactively as of June 22, 2017, apply in respect of the fees associated with the processing of certain applications.

 Division 24 of Part 5 amends the `Old Age Security Act` to correct a cross-reference in that Act to the `Budget Implementation Act, 2021, No. 1`.